 The global COVID-19 pandemic proves to be a challenging time for the fashion industry in many ways.
-We want to bring forth the voices of the fashion manufacturing sector into the mainstream conversation, and in the Perspectives series, we speak to our partner factories on how they are coping with current circumstances, the need for digitalization, sustainability, and more.
+We want to bring forth the voices of the fashion manufacturing sector into the mainstream conversation, and in the Perspectives series, we speak to factories on how they are coping with current circumstances, the need for digitalization, sustainability, and more.

 About this partner

-This partner is a multi-product factory and social enterprise specializing in sustainable materials.
+This is a multi-product factory and social enterprise specializing in sustainable materials.
 Their mission is to empower marginalized people in Nepal with fresh starts and fulfilled lives by providing a sustainable livelihood to their staff.
 Their product categories include activewear, toys, accessories, knitwear, and woven products.

 90% of Nepal’s total electricity generation capacity is generated by hydropower plants, which means the factory is almost completely powered by renewable energy.
 Almost all waste material from the factory is either re-used in production projects or collected by local scrap collectors to be re-used or used as stuffing for mattresses.
 Additionally, by partnering with a local waste management social enterprise, they are able to recycle 100% of their recyclable waste.

 We spoke to Corban, Founder and Director, on how they built their business on a specific purpose, their recent project involving making masks for the medical community and their experience with technology as a small business.